KoushikBiswas909/React-Learning/JavaScript/Guess_The_Output.md

-# 🧠 Python Basics – Quiz
+# 🧠 Guess the output of given code snippet – JavaScript

-Test your Python knowledge!
+Test your Javascript knowledge!
 Click "Show Answer & Explanation" to reveal the solution.

 ---

-### ❓ Question 1
+### Question 1

 How do you print `Hello, World!` in Python?